MacPherson, Singapore: Transportation

-The neighbourhood is served by the Circle MRT line and Downtown MRT line at MacPherson MRT station and Mattar MRT station.
+The neighbourhood is served by MacPherson MRT station on the Circle Line and Downtown Line, and Mattar MRT station on the Downtown Line.

-Healthcare
+Other amenities

-The neighbourhood is served by the Geylang Polyclinic, which is operated by the National Healthcare Group (NHG).
+MacPherson is served by the nearby Geylang Polyclinic at Aljunied, operated by the National Healthcare Group.
 There are also many private general practitioners around the neighbourhood, usually located below the public housing flats.

-The nearest shopping malls are 18 Tai Seng, Paya Lebar Square, and Paya Lebar Quarter.
-The majority of the shopping options here in MacPherson are located in the markets or along the HDB shophouses.
+Nearby shopping malls include Grantral Mall @ MacPherson, MacPherson Mall, Paya Lebar Square, and Paya Lebar Quarter.
+The majority of the shopping options in MacPherson are located in the markets or along the HDB shophouses.

+Politics

+During the 1959 Singaporean general election, MacPherson was part of Aljunied Constituency.
+It was represented by S. V. Lingam of the governing People's Action Party (PAP) from 1959 to 1968.
+In 1968, MacPherson was split out from Aljunied Constituency to form MacPherson Constituency.
+The constituency has been part of Marine Parade Group Representation Constituency (GRC) between 1991 and 1997, and 2011 and 2015, and since 2025, the Marine Parade–Braddell Heights GRC, which was renamed from the former GRC as well.

+MacPherson has always been represented by the ruling People's Action Party in their lifetime, making it one of their safe seats for the party.
+Cabinet minister Chua Sian Chin first represented MacPherson after its formation.
+Chua has since been succeeded by two other MPs, former South East CDC mayor Matthias Yao from 1991 to 2011, and Tin Pei Ling since 2011.

 Hawker food culture

 A distinctive identity of MacPherson from the rest of Singapore are its hawker food culture.
 The neighbourhood's hawker centres are often featured and patronised by local media as well as food bloggers, including international ones.
 In particular, five distinctive and large hawker centres located in MacPherson encompasses the entire neighbourhood.

 To cater to the diversity of races and religions in MacPherson, and Singapore in general, they serve unique dishes stemming from Singaporean cuisine which had been created by the local Chinese, Malay, Indian and Eurasian communities.
 Most notably, the hawker centres that have been intensively featured by the news and on social media are 79 and 79A Circuit Road Hawker Centre, as well as the two-storey complex located at 80 Circuit Road Food Centre.

 Although hawker centres are widespread throughout the country, the allure towards MacPherson are due to the fact that the majority of the hawker stall owners are older and would prepare their food in the traditional styles, and due to the demographics of MacPherson, the cost of food is also lower for more widespread affordability.
-However, there is also a trend of newer hawkers, typically of a younger age, starting out their first hawker stall which sells regional Asian cuisines, such as Japanese and Thai cuisine.
+However, there is also a trend of newer hawkers, typically of a younger age, starting out their first hawker stall which sells regional Asian cuisines, such as Japanese, Korean, and Thai cuisine.